 Conference as part of their assessment and the students were wonderful.
-I encouraged four of our students to work faculty members improve their work and submit to a Special Issue of the Hang University Business Review.
-These students also successfully presented the Academy of International Business South East Asia Regional Chapter conference in December.
+I encouraged four of our students to work with faculty members to improve their work and submit to a Special Issue of the Hang University Business Seng Review.
+These students also successfully presented at the Academy of International Business South East Asia Regional Chapter conference in December.
 I also wish to thank all our faculty members for submitting their papers to the conference.
 Our school had around 40 of the 130 papers.
 For those presenting, we have now joined you in the AIB, so you should be receiving regular copies of the Journal of International Business Studies from now on.